skyejacobson/conversorHTB/README.md

-# ConverserHTB
+# ConversorHTB
-Writeup of the Converser seasonal HTB machine.
+Writeup of the Conversor seasonal HTB machine.

 **Replace all formatting with `<attacker ip>` in the files**